-- In the main terminal, near Valentine Coffee, you will find the flight information boards (FIDS) and/or flight track board for individuals. - Across from the family restroom, you will see our new Service Animal Relief area.
+- At the south end of the main terminal, you will find an area with picnic tables promoting the Milwaukee County Parks.
+There are also some flight information displays showing arriving and departing flights. - Across from the family restroom, you will see our indoor Service Animal Relief Area.

-- ▶ Hope you brought your pennies!!!
-The Gravity Well is a display of centrigal force in which a coin is launched and travels in smaller and smaller, faster and faster circles until it is drawn into the center of the well.
-This is located near the Milwaukee Marketplace shop.
-The coins that are collected help fund the Mitchell Gallery of Flight Museum. - You will also see a Mamava lactation station for mothers who wish to nurse in private.
+- Hope you brought your coins!!!
+The Gravity Well is a display of centrifugal force in which a coin is launched and travels in smaller and smaller, faster and faster circles until it is drawn into the center of the well.
+This is located near the Mitchell Gallery of Flight.
+The coins that are collected help fund the Gallery. - > You will also see a Mamava lactation station for mothers who wish to nurse in private.